 If you just want sweet treats and delicious coffee, head to De Lillo Pastry Shop.
 You'll find beloved Italian classics—everything from rainbow cookies to cannolis and gelato—plus divine espresso that will fuel your trip to the zoo or give you the boost you need post-trip.
 And with plenty of seating inside and out, you can take a seat and enjoy your treats without worrying about sipping or munching on the go.

 Dining at NYBG

-Of course, the closest places to eat near the New York Botanical Garden is in the garden itself.
-Luckily, there are plenty of great options including two sit-down dining spots.
-The garden also has onsite food trucks—one offers burgers and fries near the Mosholu entrance and another serves up tasty tacos just inside the main entrance near the gift shop and Visitor Center.
+Of course, the closest places to eat near the New York Botanical Garden are in the garden itself.
+Luckily, there are a few solid options, including two sit-down dining spots.
+The garden also has onsite food trucks seasonally—one offers burgers and fries near the Mosholu entrance and another serves up tasty tacos just inside the main entrance near the gift shop and Visitor Center.

 The Pine Tree Café

 2900 Southern Boulevard (at the Leon Levy Visitor Center)